jtsampson/notes/java/java-9-features.md

 Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure.
 This encompasses efforts aimed at runtime environments (JVM and JavaScript) as well as network protocols.
-These interfaces support interoperability across a number of asynchronous systems running on JVMs and JavaSriprt.
+These interfaces support interoperability across a number of asynchronous systems running on JVMs and JavaScriprt.

 See: [http://www.reactive-streams.org/](http://www.reactive-streams.org/)